Cyb3rn0id/Microchip_Curiosity_Nano_Examples/16F15376_Curiosity_Nano_LCD_HD44780.X/readme.md

 # Alphanumeric LCD (HD44780) Demo

 ### What this example does:
-- Write strings on a HD44780-based Display
+- Write strings on a HD44780-based Display.
+The library allows to write signed and unsigned numers up to 16bit, strings, single chars and to personalize 6 chars.
+For other usage you can see my [previous example for PIC16F18877](https://github.com/Cyb3rn0id/Settorezero_Sources/tree/master/XC/Examples/PIC16F887/C_settorezero_es04_Display_HD44780.X)

 ### Notes:
 - SW0 is not configured